 Dr. Herthel lived a life of great purpose, deep connections and strong convictions.
 Doug cherished his family, was passionate about his work in veterinary medicine and cared greatly for the people and horses he touched.
 “There’s that often-used phrase — ‘there’s something about the outside of a horse that’s good for the inside of a man.’
 And I always thought that it’s almost just the opposite with Doug.
 It’s what was inside of him that was so good for the horses,” says Dr. Rick, lovingly remembering the friend and colleague with whom he shared a small office for so many years above the hospital they worked so hard to form into what it is today.

-“My dad personifies everything we stand for at Alamo Pintado and Platinum Performance both; the way we do business and how we treat our patients, clients and each other,” says Mark.
+“My dad personifies everything Alamo Pintado and Platinum Performance both stand for; the way they do business and how they treat patients, clients and each other,” says Mark.
 “A sterling example has been set for us over decades of watching him, and how he always challenged us to think bigger and never stand still.
-He believed so much in the people here, and we’ll continue to carry on his legacy of innovation and compassion.
-We’ve always wanted to make him proud, and we always will.”
+He believed so much in the people he worked with, and they’ll continue to carry on his legacy of innovation and compassion.
+They’ll make him proud.”

 Dr. Doug Herthel will be fiercely missed, never forgotten and celebrated as the extraordinary man he was.